^

 ACKNOWLEDGE THE SOURCE

 The Credo experience goes well beyond technical development, to challenging and encouraging the whole person.
 Each day at Credo begins with Morning Sing, a devotional time led from a Christian perspective, where a faculty member shares how their faith in God has helped them navigate the deep waters of personal and professional life.
-This act of acknowledging and giving glory back to God sets the Credo program apart from other high level programs, and creates a meaningful mentorship environment.
+This act of acknowledging and giving glory back to God sets the Credo program apart from other high-level programs and creates a meaningful mentorship environment.
 Students of all faiths find Credo a welcoming and compassionate environment.

 RESPOND WITH SERVICE